 Although foot problems in newborns that result from intra-uterine molding (such as calcaneovalgus foot or metatarsus adductus) are benign and often resolve spontaneously, other deformities that present abnormal conditions of the soft tissue and bones need early treatment to achieve good functional outcome and prevent problems and pain later in life.

 Metatarsus adductus is usually seen right after birth.
 The forefoot is adducted (turned in) in relation to the hindfoot, giving the foot a banana-shaped or C-shaped appearance.
-This is a typical molding deformity and usually responds well to gentle massage performed by the parents.
-Occasionally, the deformity is more rigid and a cast and/or small orthopedic shoe is necessary for a limited time.
+This is a typical molding deformity.
+While many respond well to massage performed by the parents some feet are more rigid and need treatment by casts and/or small orthopedic shoes.

 With this molding deformity, the foot is turned up toward the shin bone and can even touch the shin.
 This can look dramatic; however, the deformity corrects spontaneously and rarely needs one or two casts to stretch out the foot more quickly.
 Physical therapy and bandaging the foot can also speed up correction.